matthewauwasd/ClassyMates/README.md

 *Aside: I noticed that in the classes in which I have friends I can talk to, I have enjoyed the class more, and also done better academically.
 Having friends in your classes really helps to create a better learning environment.*

+## User Stories

+* As a user, I want to post a question in a class group.
+* As a user, I want to view a list of posts in a class group.
+* As a user, I want to add a comment in a post.